microsoft/live-share/docs/extensions.md

 In addition to the core goals outlined in the beginning of this document, Live Share also wants to enable extension authors to enhance the default sharing experience in the following ways:

 1. Contributing to the core collaborative feature set, based on behavior that only the extension would know about.
-In these scenarios, the host could have an extension installed, and potentially allow guests to benefit without also needing to have it installed as well.
+In these scenarios, the host could have an extension installed, and potentially allow guests to benefit from it without also needing to have it installed

 2. Enhancing their own experiences to be collaborative (e.g. syncing bookmarks between participants), by synchronizing any custom state and UI interactions.
 In these scenarios, only participants that had the custom extension installed would be able to take advantage of the added collaborativity.